heinwessels/factorio-configurable-valves/readme.md

 Configurable valves for your fluids.
 Allows for overflow, top-up and one-way/check valves, just like Flow Control.
 Fully configurable with custom levels, as well as being connectable to the circuit network.

+If you're instead looking for valves being different entities then have a look at [Valves](https://mods.factorio.com/mod/valves).

 # Shortcuts (configurable)
 - **Control + R**: Cycle between different default valve types.
 - **Numpad +**: Increase threshold for overflow or top-up valves.